 If you just want to download a sample performance appraisal form you can do so here.
 However, before you do so, do take the time to glance through this article.

 Members of the Make A Dent Club, you can download blanks of this document, in Word and Pages format, so that you can edit as you desire.

 If you aren't a member join here

 An employee performance review is so much more than the sitting down and getting the paperwork done!
-The performance appraisal form is simply a guide to help you structure the discussion. and keep a record to refer back to at a later time.
+The performance appraisal form is simply a guide to help you structure the discussion.
+Along with keeping a record you can refer to later.

-Obviously, the best performance feedback discussions are conducted within an atmosphere of trust.
-You will have built that trust throughout the year through your daily coaching and the type of leader you are.
+The best performance feedback discussions happen within an atmosphere of trust.
+Hopefully, you have built that trust throughout the year through your daily coaching and the type of leader you are.

-You may not have all the relevant information and facts until your have heard the team member's point of view.
-Plan the important messages that you want to get across - but stay open to the fact that your perspective may well shift, once you have listened to the team member.
+You may not have all the relevant information and facts until you have heard the team member's point of view.
+Plan the important messages that you want to get across.
+But stay open to the fact that your perspective may well shift, once you have listened to your team member.

 As you are preparing for the discussion, some areas to think about are:

 What Else Would You Like To Learn About?